Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 You had quiet a progress, everything works, so it's a good time to deploy.

 Check the local site with Nginx & Apache.
-If you didn't stop Nginx & Apache after testing in Part 4, you just have to reload the site.
+If you didn't stop Nginx & Apache after testing in Part 4, you just have to tell mod_wsgi to reload the site.
+From `site_repo`:
-From site_repo:

 	you@dev-machine: touch wsgi.py